Visit all your library branches and Town Hall to explore the works of local artists.

 Window Mural by April Paul

 April Paul is a renowned Maliseet/Cree Native Indigenous artist hailing from New Brunswick.
-Her mural was displayed at the Library from June through October, 2023.
+(Displayed June-October, 2023).

 Painting of a scenic view of Innisfil Beach Park by Beach One.